gideongoldin/TurkGate/README.md

 ## What does TurkGate do?

-TurkGate comprises three major features:
+TurkGate serves three major functions:

-1. Limiting access to groups of surveys
+1. Preventing workers from accessing multiple surveys in the same group
-2. Preventing survey previews
+2. Preventing workers from previewing surveys
-3. Verifying survey completion
+3. Using secure codes to verify that workers completed their surveys

 First and foremost, TurkGate allows you to group HITs together, such that workers may only access one survey within a group.
 As soon as a